oroinc/platform/UPGRADE-2.0.md

 ####ActivityBundle:
 - Changed constructor of `Oro\Bundle\ActivityBundle\Autocomplete\ContextSearchHandler`.
 Replaced `ObjectMapper` with `EntityNameResolver`.
 Class now use EntityNameResolver instead of `title_fields`.
+- Removed method `getActivityTargetEntities` from `Oro\Bundle\ActivityBundle\Model\ActivityInterface` and `Oro\Bundle\ActivityBundle\Model\ExtendActivity`.
+To avoid BC break this method is still generated, but it is marked as deprecated.

+####ActivityListBundle:
+- Removed method `getActivityListTargetEntities` from `Oro\Bundle\ActivityListBundle\Entity\ActivityList`.
+To avoid BC break this method is still generated, but it is marked as deprecated.

 ####UIBundle:
 - Placeholders configuration now loads from `Resources/config/oro/placeholders.yml` file instead of `Resources/config/placeholders.yml`.